CS3219-AY2223S1/cs3219-project-ay2223s1-g36/README.md

 4. Install npm packages using `npm i`.
 5. Run User Service using `npm run dev`.

+**Please add a string to user-service/.env for the program to run correctly**

 ## Frontend
 1. Install npm packages using `npm i`.
 2. Run Frontend using `npm start`.